arthurdjn/noiseplanet/README.md

 ## Overview

-**noiseplanet** is a Python package that let you extract, correct, and plot geojson data on Leaflet maps.
+**noiseplanet** is a Python package that lets you extract, correct, and plot geojson data on Leaflet maps.

 ## Installing